Fujifilm X-E2S vs Olympus E-M10

 It is notable that the X-E2S has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E2S and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2S and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-E2S and E-M10 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Olympus E-M10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E2S and the Olympus E-M10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.